carbon-language/carbon-lang/docs/project/code_review.md

 Sometimes comments, even optional ones, center around slight differences or preferences around the code.
 Consider that the reviewer may be a good proxy for future readers.
-If the suggestion is no better or no worse than your original code, consider adopting it as it may make the code easier to read for others.
+If the suggestion is essentially equivalent to your original code, consider adopting it as it may make the code easier to read for others.
-But if you feel the current choice is _better_ (even if minorly), stand up for yourself and keep it.
+But if you feel the current choice is _better_, even if only slightly, stand up for yourself and keep it.
 The reviewer can always push for a change and justify it if needed.

 For non-optional comments, this section provides several suggestions on how best to make progress.
 If none of these work, you may need to